Sustainable Master of Business AdministrationLearn how to apply sustainability principles to all aspects of business practices

 Online Sustainable Master of Business Administration (MBA)

-A Unity College Sustainable Master of Business Administration (MBA) will give you the skills you need to further the sustainable business movement and make the business case for applicable sustainability innovations.
+A Unity College Sustainable Master of Business Administration (Sustainable MBA) will give you the skills you need to further the sustainable business movement and make the business case for applicable sustainability innovations.

-- Incorporates sustainability into every course, including economics, accounting, and leadership.
+- The Sustainable MBA Incorporates sustainability into every course, including economics, accounting, and leadership.

 - Hands-on learning opportunities through class projects and capstone courses.

-- 100% online, with interactive real-time activities such as conference calls, video discussions, and live webinar presentations.
+- The Sustainable MBA is 100% online, with interactive real-time activities such as conference calls, video discussions, and live webinar presentations.

 - World-class faculty experienced in online teaching.